tshepang/blog/content/12-years-a-slave-2013.md

 This may end up the most overrated movie of the year.
 There's not much value in here.
 Find something else.
-If in a mood for some Black American slavery stuff, check out the far superior [Mandingo] and [Goodbye Uncle Tom], or even [Django Unchained].
+If in a mood for some Black American slavery stuff, check out the far superior [Goodbye Uncle Tom], or even [Django Unchained].

   [Redbelt]: @/redbelt-2007.md
-  [Mandingo]: @/mandingo-1975.md
   [Goodbye Uncle Tom]: @/goodbye-uncle-tom-1971.md
   [Django Unchained]: @/django-unchained-2012.md